OJBridger/Odinproject/readme.md

 ## Over view

-All the code for the applicable projects on the OdinProject web development course will be added to my Odin Project repository.
+All the code for the applicable projects on the OdinProject web development course will be added to my OdinProject repository.

-## Projects

 ### Web Dev 101